mvysny/dynatest/README.md

 ## Using in your projects

 DynaTest sports its own TestEngine which ignores JUnit5 tests and only runs `DynaTest` tests.
-If you don't have any JUnit5 tests, you need to add a test dependency on this library:
+If you don't have any JUnit5 tests in your project, you only need to add a test dependency on this library:

 ```groovy
 dependencies {